 There are a lot of people out there selling a basic business strategy online.
-In the hustle of today’s marketing culture the main focus everyone has is to get more customers.
+In the hustle of today’s marketing culture it’s the main focus everyone has is to get more customers.

 But not taking the time to think about what kind or who they are already successfully selling to can cause a major loss of potential revenue.